SuperDARN/rst/docs/dev/pull_request.md

 ## Creating the PR

 To create a PR, navigate to [RST's Pull Requests](https://github.com/SuperDARN/rst/pulls) and click on `New pull request`.
-If templates are available select which one is most appropriate.
+If templates are available, select the one that is most appropriate.

 ### Merging Direction